saharking1298/awesome-computercraft/CONTRIBUTING.md

 - [My Awesome Thing](https://example.com) - An awesome thing for ComputerCraft.
 ```

 The attached link should be the *best link available*.
-Prefer homepages to Pastebin uploads.`
+Prefer homepages to Pastebin uploads.

+All list items should end in a period.
+List items should start with a `-` instead of a `*` for consistency.

 ### Table of contents